felixordonez/felixordonez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Phd student in Finance.
 My work is in the fields of Macro, Hosehold Finance and Computational Economics.
 I was a researcher at the [Faculty of Economics at Universidad de Santiago de Chile](https://fae.usach.cl/fae/), and also contributed as a programmer to the [Dynare-Julia](https://github.com/DynareJulia/Dynare.jl) project.
-I was consultant in International Labor Organization and economist in the Central Bank of Chile.

 🔽 Download my [CV](uploads/resume.pdf)
 {style="text-align: justify;"}